Create a "Hello, World!" Job

 •Required licenses: FlowForce Server

-•FlowForce Server must be running at the configured network address and port (see Setting the Network Address and Port)
+•The FlowForce Web Server and FlowForce Server services must be listening at the configured network address and port

 •You have a FlowForce Server user account with permissions to one of the containers (by default, the /public container used in this example is accessible to any authenticated user).

-1.Log on to FlowForce Server and navigate to a container where you have permission to create new jobs (this example uses the default /public container).
+1.Log on to FlowForce Server and navigate to the /public container.

-6.Select the Make this job available via HTTP... check box and type "HelloWorld" as service name (see Exposing Jobs as Web Services ).
+7.Select the Make this job available via HTTP... check box and type "HelloWorldService" as service name.
+For more information, see Exposing Jobs as Web Services.

-7.Under "Credentials", select an existing credential record or specify a local credential (see Credentials ).
+8.Under "Credentials", select an existing credential record or specify a local credential.
+For more information, see Credentials.

-If you set the optional Host name field of FlowForce Server from the Setup Page, you can execute the web service call in a new window, by clicking the button adjacent to the Make this job available via HTTP check box.
+•If you set the optional Host name field of FlowForce Server from the Setup Page, you can execute the web service call directly from the job configuration page, by clicking the button adjacent to the Make this job available via HTTP check box.
 The button is not displayed otherwise.

 If the job executes successfully, the browser displays the output of the job:

 If the job fails, the browser displays a "Service execution failed" message.
-In this case, check the log of the job in FlowForce Server to identify the error (see Viewing the Job Log).
+In this case, check the FlowForce Server job log to identify the error.